Ecdar/Ecdar-GUI/README.md

 ```
 These tests are more intensive to run and utilizes a robot for interacting with a running process of the GUI.
 The tests are implemented using [TestFX](https://github.com/TestFX/TestFX).
 As these tests are more intensive, they are not run as part of the standard CI workflow.

-If you want to add any tests of this sort, please make sure that the functionality cannot be tested using non-UI tests.
+You should prefer writing non-UI tests, as they are less demanding and are part of the CI workflow.

 ### Code Organisation
 The code within the project is structure based on the Model-View-ViewModel (**MVVM**) architectural pattern.
-However, the terms _Abstraction_, _Controller_, and _Presentation_ are used instead.
+However, the terms _Abstraction_, _Presentation_, and _Controller_ are used instead of _Model_, _View_, and _View-Model_ respectively.
 This means that each element in the system consists of:
 - An _Abstraction_ (located in `abstractions` package).
 - A _Controller_ (located in `controllers` package).